stripoinc/stripo-plugins-helm-example/README.md

 - ```stripo-security-service.yaml ```
 - ```stripo-timer-api.yaml ```

-To apply the new tag version run the following command:
+To apply the new tag version, run the following command:
 ```
 ./update.sh amp-validator-service
 ./update.sh patches-service